julian10m/julian10m.github.io/_posts/2021-03-05-Linear-Polynomial-Regression.md

 title: Linear and Polynomial Regression
 ---

-Linear and polynomial regression are supervised machine learning algorithms used to estimate the values of a continuous response/target variable $y$.
+Linear and polynomial regression are supervised machine learning algorithms used, as their names indicate, to perform regression tasks, i.e., to estimate the values of a continuous response/target variable $y$.

 ## Linear Regression